Wu-Patrick/Deformation-Monitoring/README.md

+**If you want to retrain the networks, see [Deformation-Monitoring-Dev](https://github.com/Wu-Patrick/Deformation-Monitoring-Dev).**

+---

 ### Introduction

 This is a TensorFlow (1.13.1) implementation of PUNet.
 It can be used to unwrap interferograms with dense fringes and severe noise.
 The resolution of the input interferogram should be about 20m×20m.
 Any size of the interferogram can be input, but 180×180 pixels is recommended.
 The input data should be binary files (\*.wzp, float32) or Tiff files (\*.tif, float32).